TRAVELIQWEB/infra-stacks/stacks/mongo-backup/README.md

 mongo-<port>-<mode>-<timestamp>.archive.gz.gpg
 ```

-Restorable only with the same passphrase.
+Only decryptable with your passphrase.

 ---